dehimer/simple-ng-app/README.md

 	3.	render upper navigation
 		.	devide view by flex on top panel and content part .	simple buttons in top panel with routes
-*	4. 	router and content for every route
+	4. 	router and content for every route
-	.	leftbar menu with switchable content at right side .	loopback
+		.	switch between pages
+*		.	switcher on library page
+		. 	router for library page
+		.	leftside switcher that will work with params

 .
 TO BUY ENERGY DRINK!

+	.	loopback
+	.	group files by types

 	.	branch with material ui for elements

+	.	webpack
+	.	postcss+autoprefixier